mule-codex/grocery-tools-bounty/README.md

 •	Frontend: React Native
 •	Backend: nodejs(expressjs) python (flask)
 •	Database: PostgreSQL
+### Documentation
+The documentation will be found [here](./documentation/intro.md)
+> To submit please read documentation and make a new branch or clone.
+> 👌
 ## 1.Trade Section (Total: ZMW 5,000)
 a.
 Product Listing (ZMW 1,500)
 •	Manage product catalogs with descriptions and images: ZMW 300